qincnd/qincnd/README.md

 hello, I'm Chinese
-I can java/python only a little.
+I can java only a little.

-Twitter:@qincnd
-tg:@qincnd
+Tg:@qincnd